nirdesh17/gaticc/README.md

 To keep in sync, the major and minor numbers should always be equal to that of the hardware.
-So, if we ask ourselves, which version of the hardware is compatible with sysim version 1.3.x, the answer is:
+So, if we ask ourselves, which version of the hardware is compatible with gaticc version 1.3.x, the answer is:
 Gati version 1.3.x.
 Keeping the compatibility intact is in the hands of the maintainers of both projects.
 The patch number in both cases should be the latest available for that `major.minor` combination.